-Our paper is organised as follows: in section \ref{estim} we define the estimators for the shape and strength of non-uniformity used in our study.
-In section \ref{toy} we analyse the behaviour of the chosen estimators on two toy model maps to illustrate clustering or girdling.
-In section \ref{analysis_data}, we discuss the application of these estimators to study the isotropy of spots of observed CMB and how those are compared with values of the estimators from pure CMB realisations obtained using the concordance ($\Lambda CDM$) model.
-In section \ref{results} we present our results for observed CMB maps.
-In section \ref{h+c} we consider the composite set of both hot and cold spots and assess their uniformity for two cases, to substantiate our choice of estimators.
-In section \ref{conc} we form general conclusions and summarise our findings.
+Our paper is organised as follows.
+In Section \ref{estim} we define the estimators for the shape and strength of non-uniformity used in our study.
+In Section \ref{toy} we analyse the behaviour of the chosen estimators on two toy model maps to illustrate clustering or girdling of spots.
+In Section \ref{analysis_data}, we discuss the application of these estimators to observed CMB maps.
+In Section \ref{results} we present our results for any non-uniformity of spots in the observed CMB.
+In Section \ref{quadoct}, we assess if the results obtained may be related with low CMB variance.
+In Section \ref{h+c} we consider the composite set of both hot and cold spots and assess their uniformity.
+In Section \ref{conc} we form general conclusions and summarise our findings.